jhofseth/QED-Vacuum-Thrust-Control/docs/mechanism.md

 ## 2. Aerodynamic Interface

-At the air-medium boundary, the flux spillover manifests as a diamagnetic exclusion zone, akin to a molecular-scale Faraday cage.
+At the air-medium boundary, the flux configuration manifests as a diamagnetic exclusion zone, akin to a molecular-scale Faraday cage.
 Neutral air molecules, polarized by the intense field gradient ∇B, experience a repulsive ponderomotive force **F** ∝ χₑ(**E** · ∇)**E** + χₘ(**B** · ∇)**B** (with χₑ, χₘ as electric and magnetic susceptibilities).
 This "electromagnetic sieve" precludes direct molecular impingement on the hull, mediating momentum transfer via virtual photon exchange and thereby suppressing viscous drag and adiabatic heating to negligible levels (<1% of conventional values).

 ## 3. Acoustic Interface